trigger/trigger/docs/overview.rst

 firewall policy change requests by Network Security.
 It has since expanded to cover all network device configuration.

-The complexity of the network was increasing much more quickly than the amount of time we had to spend on administering it, both because AOL's products and services were becoming more sophisticated and because we were continually expanding infrastructure.
+The complexity of the AOL network was increasing much more quickly than the amount of time we had to spend on administering it, both because AOL's products and services were becoming more sophisticated and because we were continually expanding infrastructure.
 This pressure created a workload gap that had be filled with tools that increased productivity.

 Pre-Trigger tools worked only for some common cases and required extensive knowledge of the network, and careful attention during edits and loads.
-Sometimes this resulted in a system-impacting errors, and it routine work more dangerous and unrewarding than it should have been.
+Sometimes this resulted in a system-impacting errors, and it caused routine work more dangerous and unrewarding than it should have been.

 With the high number of network devices on the AOL network Trigger has become invaluable to the performance and reliability of the AOL network infrastructure.